-(C) The petition shall be required to bear the signatures of ten per cent or more of the electors of the state, including five per cent or more of the electors from each of one-half or more of the counties, as determined by the total number of votes cast for the office of governor at the last preceding election for that office.
+(C) The petition shall be required to bear the signatures of ten percent or more of the electors of the state, including five percent or more of the electors from each of one-half or more of the counties, as determined by the total number of votes cast for the office of governor at the last preceding election for that office.
 [From the first sentence of current Section 1a, the fifth paragraph of current Section 1g, and the third to last sentence of current Section 1g]

-(D) Upon verifying the requirements of the petition and signatures on the petition as provided in this article, the secretary of state shall submit the proposed amendment for the approval or rejection of the electors at the next general election.
-[From the second sentence of current Section 1a]
+(D) Upon verifying the requirements of the petition and signatures on the petition as provided in this article, the secretary of state shall submit the proposed amendment for the approval or rejection of the electors at the next general election held in an even-numbered year.
+[From the second sentence of current Section 1a - with new language added regarding even-numbered year elections]

-(E) If the proposed amendment to the constitution is approved by a majority of the electors voting on the issue, the proposed amendment shall be placed on the ballot in the same form as passed by the electors, for approval or rejection, at the next succeeding general election.
-If the proposed amendment is approved by a majority of the electors voting on the issue at the next succeeding general election, it shall take effect thirty days after it was approved.
+(E) If the proposed amendment to the constitution is approved by [55 percent or 60 percent] of the electors voting on the issue, it shall take effect thirty days after it was approved.
 [New language, except for the thirty day effective date, which is near the end of current Section 1b]

-(F) If conflicting proposed amendments to the constitution are approved at the same election by a majority of the total number of votes cast for the proposed amendments, the one receiving the highest number of affirmative votes shall be the amendment to the constitution.
+(F) If conflicting proposed amendments to the constitution are approved at the same election by [55 percent or 60 percent] of the electors voting for the proposed amendments, the one receiving the highest number of affirmative votes shall be the amendment to the constitution.
 [From the second to last sentence of current Section 1b]